aimms/how-to/Articles/571/571-publish-run-delete.rst

 Use case?
 --------------
-When using creating a CI/CD pipeline, it may be useful or required that a task be run on the AIMMS Cloud.
-The below example show the general steps required to achieve this.
-We utilize a random version number in order to avoid conflicts with already published apps.
-We delete the published application because the focus of the code is to run a task, not to publish the application for end-users.
+"When using a CI/CD pipeline" you may want to test the app as follows:

+* Publish

+* Run scenario

+* Cleanup (including removing the app)

+Below, you will find a code example of how to achieve this.

 .. code-block:: python